kitamoto-lab/benchmarks/README.md

-# neurips2023-benchmarks
+# benchmarks

-This repository contains the model and code used for benchmarking the Digital Typhoon Dataset as submitted to the NeuRIPS 2023 Dataset track.
-Contained are three folders: analysis, reanalysis, and forecasting, each one containing the code used for those respective benchmarks in the paper.
+This repository contains the model and code used for benchmarks of the Digital Typhoon Dataset.
+Contained are three folders: analysis, reanalysis, and forecasting, each one containing the code used for those respective tasks.

 Note: this repository originally lived in [this](https://github.com/jared-hwang/DigitalTyphoonModels) repository.